 Salt to taste, Black pepper to taste

-• Transfer the prepared Salmon Wellingtons to a baking sheet lined with parchment paper, seam sides down.
+• Transfer the prepared salmon Wellingtons to a baking sheet lined with parchment paper, seam sides down.

 • Using a sharp knife, make a few slits on the top of the pastry to allow steam to escape during baking.
 This will help prevent the pastry from getting soggy.